QiuYukang/5G-LENA/doc/source/nr-module.rst

 The numerology defines also the size of a PRB, and the total number of PRBs of the NR system within a fixed bandwidth.
 PRBs are grouped into PRB groups at MAC scheduling time.

-Figure :ref:`fig-frame-structure` shows the NR frame structure in time- and frequency- domains for numerology 3 with normal CP and a total channel bandwidth of 400 MHz.
+Figure :ref:`fig-frame` shows the NR frame structure in time- and frequency- domains for numerology 3 with normal CP and a total channel bandwidth of 400 MHz.

-.. _fig-frame-structure:
+.. _fig-frame:

 .. figure:: figures/numerologies-1.*
    :align: center